bartekburnat7/Peinture_-valuer_P1/README.md

     ![Am I Responsive Test](/assets/images/footer.PNG)

 - ## __Testing__
-    - I tested the website on different browsers(Chrome, safari, Internet Explorer, Microsoft edge) and phone devices(Iphone)
+    - I tested and made sure that hte website is compatible on different browsers(Chrome, safari, Internet Explorer, Microsoft edge) and phone devices(Iphone) so that the user experience is seamless accross the different platforms.
     - I made sure that all the links are working and are linked to the right part of the website.
     - The website is responsive on tablets and phone devices.
     - I made sure that the website is well structured, readable and easy to follow.

 ### __Bugs__
-- Image wasnt loading on Github Pages after deployed
+- Image wasnt loading on Github Pages after deployment due to wrong method of linking the image:

+    -   /assets/images/heroimage.JPG
+- Fix
+    -   ../images/heroimage.JPG

 ### __Validator Testing__
 - __HTML__